ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 But first we need to start with definitions
 Startups
 - An experiment being done before product market fit

+# Skills to work on

+Get good at asking extremely good questions at a rapid rate.

 Product/Service
 -